This Day In Writing History

 "The task of a writer is not to solve the problem but to state the problem correctly." - Anton Chekhov

-Today's video features the BBC production of Anton Chekhov's classic play, Uncle Vanya - starring Sir Anthony Hopkins!
+Today's video features the complete 1970 BBC production of Anton Chekhov's classic play, Uncle Vanya, starring Anthony Hopkins.
 Enjoy!